-Willson, the starting catcher for the N.L. in the 2018 All-Star Game, is in his 11th season in the Cubs organization since he signed in July of 2009 ... made his major league debut with Chicago in 2016 after he was added to the 40-man roster in November of 2015 ...
-Has seen his catcher's ERA drop from 4.07 in 2016 to 3.91 in 2017 to 3.67 in 2018 ...
-Leads the majors with 18 catcher pickoffs since debuting ... no other catcher has more than nine since 2016 ...
-Has hit at least 10 homers in each of his three major league seasons ...
-His 43-career homers in his first three major league campaigns are the second-most by a catcher in franchise history, trailing only Rick Wilkins' 44 homers from 1991-93 ...
-Hit 33 homers in his first 175-career games, the most-ever by a Venezuelan-born major league player ... surpassed Miguel Cabrera's 32 homers in his first 175 games ...
-Named the 2015 Cubs Minor League Player of the Year after leading the Southern League with a .333 batting average (151-for-454) to go along with 71 runs, 34 doubles, four triples, eight home runs and 75 RBI ...
-Has batted .283 (537-for-1,896) in 517 minor league games across eight seasons ...
-Selected as the top catching prospect in baseball by MLB.com heading into the 2016 season ... also ranked by MLB.com as the 51st-best prospect in baseball ... named the second-best prospect in the Cubs system by Baseball America ...
-Named to the 2015 mid-season and postseason Southern League All-Star Team with Double-A Tennessee ...
-Selected to play in the 2015 Arizona Fall League All-Star game.
+Willson is in his seventh season with the Cubs ... has hit .259 (535-for-2,065) with 110 doubles, eight triples, 95 home runs and 310 RBI in 621 career major league games since making his major league debut in 2016...
+Named the N.L.
+All-Star Team starting catcher in both the 2018 and 2019 Mid-Summer Classics, becoming the first Cubs catcher to start the game in consecutive seasons since Gabby Harnett in 1936-37...
+Became the first Cub to start the All-Star Game at the same position in consecutive seasons since outfielder Sammy Sosa did so four years in a row from 1999-2002...
+Is only the fourth Cubs catcher to make the All-Star Game in the last 40 years, joining Geovany Soto (starter in 2008), Joe Girardi (2000) and Jody Davis (1984, 1986)...
+Is one of three Cubs catchers all-time with multiple 20-homer campaigns, joining Gabby Hartnett (three times) and Jody Davis (twice)...
+Made his major league debut with Chicago in 2016 after he was added to the 40-man roster in November of 2015 ... originally signed with the Cubs as a non-drafted free agent in July, 2009...
+Saw his catcher’s ERA drop from 4.07 in 2016 to 3.91 in 2017 to 3.67 in 2018...
+Leads the majors with 23 catcher pickoffs since debuting ... no other catcher has more than 13 since 2016...
+His 67-career homers in his first four major league campaigns from 2016-19 marked the most by a catcher in franchise history, surpassing Jody Davis’ 59 homers from 1981-1984...
+Hit 33 homers in his first 175-career games, the most-ever by a Venezuelan-born major league player ... surpassed Miguel Cabrera’s 32 homers in his first 175 games...
+Named the 2015 Cubs Minor League Player of the Year after leading the Southern League with a .333 batting average (151-for-454) to go along with 71 runs, 34 doubles, four triples, eight home runs and 75 RBI...
+Selected as the top catching prospect in baseball by MLB. com heading into the 2016 season ... also ranked by MLB.com as the 51st-best prospect in baseball ... named the second-best prospect in the Cubs system by Baseball America...
+Named to the 2015 mid-season and postseason Southern League All-Star Team with Double-A Tennessee...
+Selected to play in the 2015 Arizona Fall League All-Star Game.

 Willson made his first career N.L.
 All-Star Team, voted as the team's starting catcher via the fan vote ... appeared in a career-high 138 games for Chicago, hitting .249 (118-for-474) with a career-best 27 doubles and five triples to go along with 10 homers and 54 RBI ...
 Went 1-for-2 with a solo homer in the All-Star Game on July 17 at Nationals Park, the first-ever homer by a Cubs catcher in the Mid-Summer Classic ...
 Led the majors with eight catcher pickoffs ... threw out 18-of-70 runners attempting to steal ...
 All told, made a major league-high 123 starts behind the plate and also led the majors with 1,109.2 innings behind the plate ... appeared in 133 total games at catcher ...
 Batted .309 (21-for-68) with an .876 OPS in 20 July contests ... combined to bat .185 (27-for-146) with a .553 OPS in 46 games over the final two months of the season ...
 Reached base a career-high tying four times on four occasions: April 5 at Milwaukee, May 11 vs. the White Sox and at the Pirates on May 29 and August 4 ...
 Delivered a career-best two triples, May 9 vs. the Marlins ... became the first Cubs catcher with two triples in a game since Steve Swisher, August 11, 1976 vs. Cincinnati ... also recorded a double ...
 Recorded his fourth career multi-homer game and belted his second career grand slam, May 11 vs. the White Sox ... finished 4-for-5 with two doubles, two homers and a career-high seven RBI. ..Became the fifth Cubs catcher since the RBI became an official stat in 1920 with at least seven RBI in a game, joining Ed Bailey (8 RBI, 7/22/65 vs. PHI), George Mitterwald (8 RBI, 4/17/74 vs. PIT), Barry Foote (8 RBI, 4/22/80 vs. STL) and Geovany Soto (7 RBI, 8/26/08 at PIT) ...
 Collected 26 total bases in a three-game stretch, May 9-12, going 10-for-15 with three doubles, two triples, 11 RBI and five runs scored ... became the first Cub since at least 1913 with seven extra-base hits in a two-game span (May 9-11) ...
 His three triples in the month of May were tied with Trevor Story for the most in the N.L ...
 Hit the game-winning homer vs. the Tigers on July 4 with a sixth inning solo blast ... added insurance by doubling in two more runs in the seventh inning in an eventual 5-2 victory ...
 Set a career-high with four-straight multi-hit games from July 1-6 ... went 9-for-15 with two doubles, a triple, a homer, four RBI and three runs scored.